kambala-decapitator/qt-inside-ios-native/README.md

 Embedding Qt app is pretty straightforward: simply call the Qt's "`main`" function that is a default entrypoint for standard Qt apps.

 But there's one issue: nothing new appears on the screen.
+The trick depends on Qt version:
+- 6.5 and above: find the created Qt window, obtain native `UIView` handle and add it to the main app window (the key window).
+See https://github.com/kambala-decapitator/qt-inside-ios-native/commit/3990100ec384368be5c1f0cb43d1f43ada819454.
-The trick is to find the created Qt window, obtain native `UIView` handle, add it to the native `UIWindow` created by Qt and make the native window "key and visible".
-See acc313184fbd0641e31b6b6cb310ce691c200714. (probably you can also add the native view directly to your own window)
+- earlier versions: find the created Qt window, obtain native `UIView` handle, add it to the native `UIWindow` created by Qt and make the native window "key and visible".
+See https://github.com/kambala-decapitator/qt-inside-ios-native/commit/acc313184fbd0641e31b6b6cb310ce691c200714. (probably you can also add the native view directly to your own window)

 To "kill" Qt app, call `qApp->quit()`.